-It has utilized demographic and behavioral information and targeted Asian women who run a small home-based business.
+It has applied demographic and behavioral information and targeted Asian women who run a small home-based business.

 10. Affiliate Marketing

-Brands opt for affiliate marketing to subtly advertise their services.
+Brands opt for affiliate marketing to advertise their services subtly.
 It’s cost-effective and relatively bears a low risk.

 The program involves a third-party service, which promotes your product on your behalf.

-It’s an ingenious approach to increase conversion because the sponsored Ad rarely comes off as a sale pitch.
+It’s an ingenious approach to increasing conversions because sponsored ads rarely come off as a sales pitch.
 Most of the time, your client mentions your product in articles.
 (Think Amazon review blogs.)

-Since people rely heavily on online recommendations, affiliating marketing is an excellent demand-generating strategy to consider.
+Since people rely heavily on online recommendations, affiliate marketing is an excellent demand-generating strategy to consider.

-If you’re a makeup enthusiast, you must have often noticed YouTubers using Mac in their tutorials.
+If you’re a makeup enthusiast, you must have often noticed YouTubers using Macs in their tutorials.

 The cosmetic brand works with influencers and fashion magazines to promote its products.